torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 +++
-title = "Time-series histograms: Gnuplot vs matplotlib" date = "2017-07-16" tags = ["data", "visualization", "gnuplot", "python", "perl", "numpy", "matplotlib", "charting", "time"] description = "A tutorial on creating time-binned histogram charts using Gnuplot and matplotlib, and some of the tradeoffs between the two tools." toc = true images = ["/post/histogram_gnuplot_vs_matplotlib/preview.png"] aliases = ["/post/gnuplot_time_series_histogram_tutorial/"]
+title = "Time-series histograms: gnuplot vs matplotlib" date = "2017-07-16" tags = ["data", "visualization", "gnuplot", "python", "perl", "numpy", "matplotlib", "charting", "time"] description = "A tutorial on creating time-binned histogram charts using gnuplot and matplotlib, and some of the tradeoffs between the two tools." toc = true images = ["/post/histogram_gnuplot_vs_matplotlib/preview.png"] aliases = ["/post/gnuplot_time_series_histogram_tutorial/"]
 +++

-Update 2017-08-15: Added an [appendix](#appendix-pandas) discussing the use of [pandas](http://pandas.pydata.org/pandas-docs/stable/index.html).
+**Update 2017-08-15**: Added an [appendix](#appendix-pandas) discussing the use of [pandas](http://pandas.pydata.org/pandas-docs/stable/index.html).

+**Update 2017-10-09**:

+- Added a nice way to make a stacked bar chart for multiple distributions using gnuplot, after discovering the `sum [min:max:step] <expr>` syntax.
+- Added `help` commands to be entered at the gnuplot prompt for easier access to relevant documentation.
+- Added the excellent [Gnuplot in Action](https://www.manning.com/books/gnuplot-in-action-second-edition) as an important resource for learning gnuplot.
+- Removed discussion of colour in gnuplot as it's mostly irrelevant to the task at hand and there's several good ways to change colours that aren't difficult to find.
+See `help colors`.
+- Made the "sum" line more distinct by making it dotted.

 # Introduction